 Positions accepted since inception (1972): 19 academic/government, 10 industry

 Applicants must have an earned Doctor of Philosophy (or an equivalent doctoral degree) in the basic sciences; chemistry, biology or physics or Doctor of Medicine degree from an accredited university or college.
 Applicants should have successfully completed enough chemistry courses to apply to the American Board of Clinical Chemistry, i.e., a minimum of 30 semester hours (or equivalent) in undergraduate and/or graduate level chemistry or biochemistry courses taken at institutions acceptable to the Board.
 Those possessing an MD must be diplomates of the American Board of Pathology in Anatomic and Clinical Pathology, or have met the requirements to take the Board examination.

 Applicants must provide a statement of interest and copy of their curriculum vitae (electronically).
 An official copies of their undergraduate and graduate or medical school transcripts, plus three letters of recommendation (These must be sent directly from the recommending individual.
 Electronic submissions are permitted).

 If selected for an interview, applicants will be provided a formal application.

-Application must be submitted by September 15th of the year preceding the anticipated start date.
+Applications will be accepted beginning July 1st of the year preceding the anticipated start date.